The Perfect Weekend In Detroit From A Local

 Pro Tip: While you’re waiting for a table, go around the corner of the Chrysler Building to Bon Bon Bon and snack on the most adorable, tasty, handmade chocolate boxes you’ll ever taste.

-The Hudson Café: Located in the heart of downtown Detroit, the namesake comes from the old Hudson’s department store that was across the street from the café.
-I would recommend trying their delicious Baklava French Toast- covered in walnuts, pistachios, and drizzled in honey.
+Located in the heart of downtown Detroit, the namesake comes from the old Hudson’s department store that was across the street.
+I would recommend trying their delicious Baklava French Toast- covered in walnuts, and pistachios, and drizzled in honey.

-Parks & Rec Diner: To get here- enter at the corner of Grand River and Cass Avenues.
+To get here- enter at the corner of Grand River and Cass Avenues.
 Breakfast & lunch are served all day, every day.
-The artisanal menu boasts a number of traditional fan favorites- I had the mouthwatering C-Day Benny: Thanksgiving spiced, smoked & pulled local chicken, poached eggs, sweet potato biscuit smothered in sausage gravy.
-But the real winner was the melt in your mouth delicious Crème Brûlée French Toast.. it was so different than I expected- soaked in orange anglaise coated in a crackly sugar crust and fresh fruit, served with two eggs any style-we went with scrambled.
+The artisanal menu boasts a number of traditional fan favorites.
+I had the mouthwatering C-Day Benny.
+Thanksgiving spiced, smoked & pulled local chicken, poached eggs, sweet potato biscuit smothered in sausage gravy.
+But the real winner was the melt-in-your-mouth delicious Crème Brûlée French Toast.
+It was so different than I expected- soaked in orange Anglaise coated in a crackly sugar crust and fresh fruit.

 Shop at Detroit’s Eastern Market

 Get there early on the weekends (around 7-8 a.m).
-Parking is free but fills up fast, so the earlier you get there the better chance you have of getting a good spot.
-After you’re done shopping- walk a couple blocks over to the Detroit Distillery and wet your whistle with their hand crafted cocktails.
+Parking is free but fills up fast.
+So the earlier you get there the better chance you have of getting a good parking spot.
+After you’re done shopping walk a couple blocks over to the Detroit Distillery and grab one of their hand-crafted cocktails.

 Get Inspired By The Heidelberg Project